 Closed

-Temporarily closed due to storm damage.
-Lumsden Road is also subject to seasonal closure December 15 to April 15 under the Motorized Travel Management Plan.
+Currently closed due to storm damage to Lumsden Road.
+Contact the Groveland Ranger District for updated access information.
+When open, the campground operates first-come, first-served.
+Lumsden Road is also subject to seasonal closure from December 15 to April 15.

 National Forest System Roads